 In conjunction with the Working Group’s deliberations, Urban experts held a series of discussions and webinars with policymakers, researchers, and practitioners.
 These half-day interactive sessions brought together approximately 30 local stakeholders in each of four different locations (San Francisco, New Orleans, Chicago, and Cleveland) to provide feedback on the preliminary slate of socioeconomic metrics for measuring mobility from poverty.
 We also hosted webinars with networks of city and county governments and community foundations such as the National Association of Counties, the National League of Cities, and the Community Foundation Opportunity Network.
 Through the sessions and webinars, Urban sought to understand how the preliminary set of metrics could be relevant and valuable to local changemakers and how the metrics could be applied to inform local advocacy, planning, action, and accountability.
 These insights were incorporated into the final set of metrics and have informed our work with the Upward Mobility Cohort.

-The insights ultimately informed Urban’s development of a framework for boosting mobility that is represented by three key drivers that have been shown to propel people up and out of poverty over the course of their lives.
+The insights ultimately informed Urban’s development of an initial framework for boosting mobility that was represented by three key drivers that have been shown to propel people up and out of poverty over the course of their lives.
 These three drivers contribute to people’s economic success, their power and autonomy, and their sense of being valued in their community.
 For each of these drivers, Urban experts and Working Group members identified key predictors and an associated metric from across policy domains that can be used to compare and monitor a community’s effort to boost upward mobility over time.

 In selecting the metrics, Urban focused on six key shared characteristics.
 Ideally, each metric should be